 There are several spots in and around the IJ where you can take a dip.
 Many head to Stenen Hoofd and jump into the water from the high wall.
 What a thrill!
 Grab a snack at one of the nearby cafes or better yet bring a picnic.

 De Sloterplas is located in Nieuw West and is a large park surrounding a lake with a separated area used as a swimming pond.
 Bicycle or jog around the lake circuit and then take a refreshing dip.

-Take your boat up the Amstel for a quiet escape from Amsterdam’s busy canals.
+Take your boat or bike up the Amstel for a quiet escape from Amsterdam’s busy canals.
 Just after passing the A10 ring you will reach the quiet part of the river where lots of people swim from their boats.
 Access from the shore is not as easy here but there are a few spots to swim if you can arrange to jump off one of the private boat docks.
 On a sunny day you will see many people relaxing on blankets by the river, soaking up the rays.
 A dip in the river is a good break on a cycle ride to Ouderkerk aan de Amstel too.

 A popular beach close to Amsterdam is located on the manmade IJburg island just to the northeast of central station.
 Blijburg is a cool city beach where you can swim in the IJ and hang out at the ramshackle cafe.
 Many festivals and events are held here, and on summer evenings there is often music and a bonfire.
 Blijburg is reachable by bicycle or tram.
 Or you can camp nearby at Urban Campsite!

 Diemerpark is located on the east side of Amsterdam.
 There is a sheltered swimming beach along the northern side between the park and Haveneiland.
 If you head out here, bring a picnic or make a stop at ‘t Nieuwe Diep for refreshments.